pendle-finance/documentation/docs/Developers/Integration/PTOracles.md

 ## About Our Oracles

-Pendle oracles implementation is inspired from the idea of UniswapV3 Oracle (see [here](https://docs.uniswap.org/concepts/protocol/oracle)) with a slight difference in how we define the cumulative rate.
+Pendle's oracle implementation is inspired from the idea of UniswapV3 Oracle (see [here](https://docs.uniswap.org/concepts/protocol/oracle)) with a slight difference in how we define the cumulative rate.
 In short, our oracle stores the cumulative logarithm of implied APY (the interest rate implied by $PT/asset$ pricing).
 From the cumulative logarithm of Implied APY, we can calculate the geometric mean of Implied APY, which will used to derive the mean $PT$ price.

 In a way, the Pendle AMM contract has a built-in oracle of interest rate, which can used to derive $PT$ prices.